 This sets expectations for readers.
 They know whether they come to my blog, social media, read a quote or an article I’ve shared, it will consistently be about one of these topics.

-Here are three of my book covers and my current social media header.
+Here are four of my book covers and my current social media header.
 This header is consistent on ALL of my RachelintheOC social media.
-My book covers all have red, my headers have purple.
+My book covers all have red.
 That is my signature.
 My Broken books have the same font, and my author name is at the bottom in a band of red.

 If you head over to my RachelintheOC blog, you’ll see that my overall blog topic theme is Real Life.
 This goes for my blog posts as well as guests.
 Topics range from sexual abuse to relationships to mental health to women’s issues to survival and PTSD, etc. Again, all within my branding.